 My, you are full of surprises.
-Not only do you have a sense of humor, you're compassionate too.
+Not only are you a comedian, you're compassionate too.
 Maybe I've been wrong about you.

 Years ago when I was in the service, I had a buddy, a real tough guy, tough as nails.
 The guy served three tours in 'Nam, was awarded two Silver Stars for valor and had three Purple Hearts.
 There was no one tougher than him.
-One day his cat was killed in an accident.
-My buddy broke down and cried like baby.
-He was so distraught that I actually had to cradle him in my arms.
+One day he broke down and cried like baby after he learned that his cat had been killed.